About Afrekete inc.

-Afrekete is also a community organisation promoting authentic Cuban culture in Australia via Cuban Dance, Music & Art
+Afrekete Inc. is an Incorporated Association (IA4647347) promoting authentic Afro-Cuban culture in Australia via Cuban, Dance, Music, Food & Art

-Afrekete comes from the word for the Ocean Mother energy of the Arara Tradition originally from Dahomey region in present-day Benin and came to Cuba with the slaves.
-Afrekete in Arara/ Dahomey is the Yemaya (Yemoja) of Yoruba culture of Nigeria, Iemanja of Brazil & Uruguay, Mamiwata of many African Nations.
+Afrekete in Arara/ Dahomey is also the word for Yemaya (Yemoja) in the Yoruba culture of Nigeria, Iemanja of Brazil & Uruguay, Mamiwata of many African Nations.

 Like the Universal Mother, Afrekete advocates for an inclusive community, celebrating cultural diversity and intercultural sharing.